Catallactic/catallactic-site/docs/whitepaper.md

 ### 4.2.
 Funding

-Differently to a stablecoin, which must provision the collateral corresponding to initial supply on inception, CryptoCommodity Framework provides to the issuer the infrastructure to fund his project.
+CryptoCommodity Framework provides to the issuer the infrastructure to fund his project.
 Any person can propose a real world project backed by fungible assets, design a token and launch a funding campaign to fund the project.
-Will do an ICO.
+The mechanism created for CryptoCommodities to fund the project is called a Initial Token Offering (ICO) as an analogy to IPO.

 #### 4.2.1.
-Structuring Funding Plan
+Structuring Token Sales

 Structuring of ICO offerings varies across projects in regards to the number of tokens issued; the proportion maintained as compared to the one distributed to investors; the allocation mechanisms; the future supply of tokens; and the sale model used.
 The schedule of token issuance, if tokens are not issued in a single issuance, needs to be clarified by the issuer upfront.
 [45]

-Essentially there are 3 kind of funding rounds:
+Essentially there are 3 types of funding rounds:

-- private rounds

-- presales

-- crowdsales
+- private sale.
+Private Sale are similar to traditional sale since they are typically not run on a blockchain.
+In this model, a significant portion of tokens are sold to venture capital firms at a discount at an early stage.
+The destination of these tokens can be to prepare next token sales in the funding process.

+- presale.
+ICO Presale is the token sale event unleashed before the official ICO or crowd sale goes live.
+Notably, the ICO Presale fund-raising targets are significantly lower when compared to what is set for the main initial coin offering (ICO).

+- crowdsale.
+Tokens are sold to the general public, often following a well-advertised launch event.
+This model aims to distribute tokens as widely as possible.

 Most ICO offerings are capped, placing a ceiling on the amount they wish to raise which is in turn translated into a cap in the number of tokens that will be issued.
 Uncapped ICOs run the risk of token "inflation", with the value of existing tokens being eroded with every new token issuance.
 This effect is similar to the dilution to which equity-holders are subjected to.
 [45]

+Token issuers must guarantee that no investors take a large portion of the tokens since they could become whales and manipulate the price of the token once this is traded in the exchanges.

+The funding process ends with the Token Generation Event (TGE) which deploys the tokens to the exchanges ready to be traded and provides the purchased tokens to the funding round investors.

+CryptoCommodity Framework provides support for above configurations.
+Proper know how must be completed with benchmarks.

 #### 4.2.2.
 Calculating Investors Profit